 Sometimes, you just can’t beat an old-fashioned word-of-mouth referral.
 Asking your friends and family for references may be the smartest first step to take.
 Not only can they help you find a potential winner, but they can also help you weed out which garages you should avoid.

 If your inquiries fall short, it’s also worth searching online.
 Nextdoor and Reddit can be a good place to start, as local residents will often post their real-life experiences on these platforms.
-Of course, you can also turn to online review — although it’s important to always treat them with a grain of salt.
+Of course, you can also turn to online reviews — although it’s important to always treat them with a grain of salt.

 Get your money’s worth.